1. Introduction to Shell and Bash#

 Fig. 1.1 Hamed’s file system tree#

-Inside that directory are several other directories: bin (which is where some built-in programs are stored), lib (for the software “libraries” used by different programs), users (where users’ personal directories are located), tmp (for temporary files that don’t need to be stored long-term), and so on.
+Inside that directory are several other directories: bin (which is where some built-in programs are stored), lib (for the software “libraries” used by different programs), Users (where users’ personal directories are located), tmp (for temporary files that don’t need to be stored long-term), and so on.

 Tip